poissonconsulting/checkr/README.md

 check_vector(y, c(0, 1, 2, NA))
 check_vector(y, c(1, 1, 2, NA))
 #> Error: y can only include values 1 or 2
-check_vector(y, c(0, 1, 2, 3, NA))
 ```

-### Objects, Warnings and Errors

-Almost all functions either throw an informative error or return an
-invisible copy of the object (which allows them to be used in pipes).
-The only exceptions are `checkor()` which returns an invisible TRUE if
-one or more checks passes or an invisible FALSE otherwise (if `error =
-FALSE`) and `check_count()` and `check_string()` with `coerce = TRUE`
-which accept and coerce non-negative whole real scalars and single
-element ordered or unordered factors, respectively.

 ### Naming Objects